ASU and HIPAA

 If a covered entity engages a business associate to help it carry out its health care activities, the covered entity must have a written business associate contract with the business associate that establishes specifically what the business associate has been engaged to do and requires the business associate to comply with HIPAA.

 ASU has Hybrid Entities.
 These entities have business activities that include both covered and non-covered functions that designates units as health care entities.

 For a Directory of ASU Hybrid Entities - Click here

-HIPAA for Employees in a Covered Entity is designed for staff employed by ASU Health Services, ASU Counseling Services, UTO, the College of Nursing and Health Innovation, The Center for Health Information Research, and the Speech and Hearing Science Clinics.
-These are the six units/departments that are included in the ASU Covered Entity under HIPAA regulations.
+HIPAA for Employees in a Covered Entity is designed for staff employed by ASU Health Services, ASU Counseling Services, ASU BioDesign COVID Testing Lab, Employee Health, Arizona Secure Research Environment, the University Technology Office, the Center for Health Information Research, and the Speech and Hearing Science Clinics.
+These are the eight units/departments that are included in the ASU Covered Entity under HIPAA regulations.